 Oftentimes we find that the VA—and their medical experts—have a poor understanding of the concept of marginal employment when it comes to determining whether or not a veteran can engage in substantially gainful occupation.
 Because this is where the ultimate question of whether or not you can go back to work comes into play.
 If you are working part-time to make ends meet, and your earnings are under the poverty level, the RO has no basis to deny your claim on that alone.

-If you do decide to go back to work, and the RO denies your claim for IU, do not be disheartened.
+If you do decide to go back to work, and the RO denies your VA disability claim for IU, do not be disheartened.
 The regional offices often deny IU claims for even the very best of cases.
 Your best course of action is to appeal that decision.
 We have found that the Board of Veterans Appeals renders more favorable decisions in Individual Unemployability cases.

 So, what does all of this mean on a practical level?
 Yes, it’s possible; first, it means that VA law does allow for some veterans who work to also receive VA unemployability benefits at the same time, depending on the circumstances.
 Second, it means that disabled veterans who are working should not foreclose the thought of obtaining individual unemployability benefits based on erroneous information they may have received from others that they are not eligible for IU simply because they still have a recent work history.